-Additionally, if you don’t like the Saxophone that Garageband has the same way that I don’t, you can grab the Saxophone plug-in from the same company, DSK.
+Additionally, if you don’t like the Saxophone that Garageband has the same way that I don’t, you can grab the Saxophone plug-in from the same company, DSK, which is linked in my saxophone tutorial.
 Spitfire Lab’s Soft Piano is also better than Garageband’s stock piano, so that’s worth checking out as well.

 Head over to Vst4Free to find more plug-ins or just grab Native Instruments’ Komplete 13.
 The website has a ton of different options, including guitars, bass, piano, synths, arpeggiators, and so on and so forth.
 It’s worth mentioning that the following plug-ins are free.